shuozhixu/Materials_2024/README.md

 ## Ag/Cu Nanolaminate - type 2

-The type 2 interface is also known as the Ag/Cu cube interface.
+The crystallographic orientations are the same for both Ag and Cu, i.e., [1-10]-[11-2]-[111].
+This is the cube-on-cube orientation.
+Thus, the interface is also known as the Ag/Cu cube interface.
 Its interfacial energy is 474.74 mJ/m<sup>2</sup>.

 Follow the steps in the previous section `Ag/Cu Nanolaminate - type 1`.
 The data file here is either `data.AgCu_type2_Ag_5nm_x` or `data.AgCu_type2_Cu_5nm_x`, where `x` varies from `1` to `10`.
 Also, in line 28 of the input file, change the last directory name to `AgCu_type2_Ag_x` or `AgCu_type2_Cu_x`, where `x` varies from `1` to `10`.